-Bite guards may be recommended for patients who are experiencing headaches, sore, and stiff jaws that may be caused by teeth grinding or clenching.
+At Royal York Dental in Etobicoke, we offer bite guards for patients who are experiencing headaches, sore, and stiff jaws that may be caused by teeth grinding or clenching.

 Bruxism, also known as night teeth grinding, can lead to: